bubbls/UGS-file-encryption/README.md

-Compilation of Roms uploaded to github for encryption purposes
+Compilation of Roms/swf uploaded to github for encryption purposes